Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Conclusion and outlook

 \section{Conclusion and outlook}

-This paper considered the approximation of solutions of linear PDEs via symmetric kernel collocation with help of greedy kernel methods.
-After deriving estimates on the Kolmogorov $n$-widths related to those PDEs, an abstract analysis of greedy kernel methods was applied to derive worst-case optimal approximation rates.
-Extending an analysis of target-data dependent greedy kernel algorithms for standard interpolation to symmetric kernel collocation, it was possible to derive better convergence results depending on the degree of target-data dependency.
-These algorithms yield point sets which are adapted to both the domain $\Omega$ and the right hand side of the considered PDE. \\ Open questions include the optimality of the proven decay rates as well as approximation in different norms and work on analytic kernels such as the Gaussian kernel.
-Future work will also address the analysis of greedy algorithms for other methods of solving PDEs via kernel methods, such as unsymmetric kernel collocation or RBF-FD methods.
+This paper considered the approximation of solutions of linear PDEs via symmetric kernel collocation with help of PDE-$\beta$-greedy strategies.
+After deriving estimates on the Kolmogorov $n$-widths of the sets of linear functionals of those BVP, an abstract analysis of greedy kernel methods was applied to derive worst-case optimal approximation rates.
+Extending an analysis of target-data dependent greedy kernel algorithms for standard interpolation to symmetric kernel collocation, it was possible to derive convergence rates for the full scale of values of $\beta$, with increasingly fast rates going from target-data-independent ($\beta=0$) to for target-data dependent ($\beta>0$) algorithms.
+These algorithms yield point sets which are adapted to both the domain $\Omega$ and the right hand side of the considered BVP.

-\textbf{Acknowledgements:} The authors acknowledge the funding of the project by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016 and funding by the BMBF project ML-MORE.
-Tizian Wenzel acknowledges support from the Studienstiftung des deutschen Volkes (German national Academic Foundation) and Daniel Winkle acknowledges funding by the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
-Part of the work was inspired by and done during a research stay of the first author with Prof.\ Suykens at ESAT, KU Leuven.
+The experiments demonstrated that for smooth target functions the PDE-greedy algorithms behave very favourably.
+This even holds in comparison to FEM, for low dimensional problem where the FEM can be applied.

+An important insight for the PDE-greedy schemes compared to pure function approximation is revealed by our study: In the PDE context there is a crucial difference between the functional error $\sup_{\lambda \in \Lambda} | \lambda(e_n)|$ and the residual error $\| e_n \|_{L^\infty(\Omega}$ (which coincide in the case of plain function approximation, i.e. $L=Id$).
+Especially the schemes for $\beta>0$ directly aim at driving the functional error to zero.
+But even if the theoretical convergence rates guarantee an identical decay for both quantities, this decay, however, may differ by a large constant.
+In order to drive the residual error down, additional preference to choosing boundary functionals via weighting of the boundary selection indicator turned out to be essential.

+Overall we conclude that kernel PDE-greedy collocation algorithms are useful approaches for approximation of linear PDE problems which admit sufficiently smooth solutions.
+In this scope the method's benefits are the use of meshless points and the ease of implementation in a dimension-independent fashion.
+This renders those methods particularly useful in high-dimensional cases, where traditional mesh-based schemes such as finite volumes/differences/elements can not easily be applied due to the increasingly complex grid management and curse of dimensionality.
+This curse of dimensionality is provably overcome with the kernel PDE-greedy approaches.
+Clear limitations can, however, be seen in approximation of target functions that have singularities.